eidy/homestart/README.md

 Simple Homestart
 ----------------

+This mod adds  a block that will allow the silent setting of a respawn point.
-This mod adds simple player specific and global start location
+It also provides simple player specific and global start location services.

 Commands
 --------